 Patients with developmental or acquired asymmetries, or those seeking to add volume for aesthetic reasons may be appropriate candidates for facial implants.
 Many patients in this category could consider an implant or the use of their own tissues (bone, cartilage, or fat) to accomplish the same goal.
-There are pros and cons to the use of an implant versus use of your own tissues.
+There are pros and cons to the use of facial implants versus use of your own tissues.

-One nice thing is that there is no donor site, and the shape changes can be precise and customized. .
-But on the flip side it does mean implantation of a foreign material, and those attendant risks.
+One nice thing is that there is no donor site, and the shape changes can be precise and customized.
+On the flip side, it does mean implantation of a foreign material, and those attendant risks.
 As with all elective procedures, we believe you should be nicotine and smoke free to minimize the risks of complications.
 During your consultation with Dr. Taylor and Dr. Sullivan, we will discuss what you hope to achieve and the best course of action to safely achieve your desired results.

-The use of implants circumvents the need for making large bony movements, and is therefore less painful than operations that move the bone itself.
-The implants are typically placed through incisions within the mouth or beneath the chin, or within the hairline.
-Most patients do not experience significant pain.
+The use of facial implants circumvents the need for making large bony movements, and is therefore less painful than operations that move the bone itself.
+Facial implants are typically placed through incisions within the mouth or beneath the chin, or within the hairline.
+Most of our Boston facial implant patients do not experience significant pain.
 Patients typically go home the same day.
 Swelling however is common, and if incisions within the mouth are used we will likely restrict your diet to liquid-only for a couple of days.
 We recommend avoiding contact sports for 4-6 weeks.

 We are open to hearing your particular preference and concerns, and hope to guide you openly and honestly.
 Dr. Taylor and Dr. Sullivan have been named among the best board-certified plastic surgeons in Boston by Boston Magazine each year since they began practicing in the area.

 Dr. Taylor and Dr. Sullivan trained at some of the finest medical institutions in the world, including Harvard Medical School, where they now teach medical students and residents.
-They strive to provide honest and informative consultations and perform surgery with precision, compassion, and an emphasis on safety.
+Striving to deliver the best facial implants Boston has to offer, their goal is to provide honest and informative consultations and to perform surgery with precision, compassion and an emphasis on safety.
 Excellence with compassion is the motto of Mount Auburn Hospital, which we aspire to achieve each and every day.